cue-lang/cue/doc/tutorial/kubernetes/README.md

 different subdirectories may have different specializations.
 A merge pre-expands templates of each instance and then merges their root values.
-The result may contain conflicts, such as our top-level `_component` field, but our per-type maps of Kubernetes objects should be free of conflict (if there is, we have a problem with Kubernetes down the line).
+The result may contain conflicts, such as our top-level `Component` field, but our per-type maps of Kubernetes objects should be free of conflict (if there is, we have a problem with Kubernetes down the line).
 A merge thus gives us a unified view of all objects.